Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Introduction

 In spite of its successes, the Standard Model (SM) of Particle Physics cannot explain the existence of dark matter (DM), the observed tiny neutrino masses, or the baryon asymmetry of the universe.
 Therefore, the SM must be extended to address these problems.
 At the same time, while the Higgs sector has now been confirmed as the origin of the electroweak symmetry breaking, there is no unequivocal guiding principle for its building, and its structure remains uncharted.
 Moreover, because many issues left unanswered by the SM can be related to the Higgs boson, Beyond-the-Standard-Model (BSM) theories commonly feature extended scalar sectors.

-Although the contribution of DM to the energy budget of the Universe ($i.e.$ the DM relic density) has been measured to a high level of precision by the PLANCK collaboration~\cite{Planck:2015fie}, its nature is, to this day, still a mystery.
-Among the many possible explanations of DM, the scenario of it being a weakly interacting massive particle (WIMP), with a mass around the electroweak scale, remains promising and motivated due to its testability.
+Although the contribution of DM to the energy budget of the Universe ($i.e.$ the DM relic density) has been measured to a high level of precision by the PLANCK collaboration~\cite{Planck:2018vyg}, its nature is, to this day, still a mystery.
+Among the many possible explanations of DM, the scenario of it being a weakly interacting massive particle (WIMP), remains promising and motivated due to the DM candidate being around the electroweak scale and therefore the testability of this scenario.
 An interesting possibility in this context is to explain the nature of DM via an extension of the Higgs sector.

 The inert doublet model (IDM)~\cite{Deshpande:1977rw, Barbieri:2006dq} is a simple extension of the SM including a DM candidate.
 In this model, an additional $SU(2)_{L}$ doublet field and an unbroken $Z_{2}$ symmetry are introduced.
 Under the $Z_{2}$ symmetry, all of the SM fields are even, while the additional doublet field is odd.
 Therefore, the lightest neutral component of the additional doublet is stable and it can be a DM candidate.
 Since the $Z_{2}$-odd particles (also called inert particles) interact with the SM particles through gauge interactions and scalar self-interactions, they are thermalized in the early universe.
 Thus, the dark matter abundance in the present universe can be generated as a thermal relic.
+Moreover, extending the IDM by including right-handed neutrinos allows explaining the observed tiny neutrino masses via the radiative seesaw mechanism --- this model is referred to as the Tao-Ma model~\cite{Tao:1996vb,Ma:2006km}.